AU-Master-Thesis/thesis/journal/main.typ

   such that the library can be used in both simulation and real world setup.
 ]

+#jens[
+  From Home \
+  - Finished initial camera controls.
+  - Set up an infite grid to visualize the environment.
+]

 #day(datetime(day: 13, month: 02, year: 2024))

 #kristoffer[